brashrebel/display-post-meta/readme.txt

 Data is output in tabs on the side of the screen that reveal more on hover.

 == Changelog ==

+= 1.5 =

+* Check to ensure user is an administrator before displaying content or button rather than just logged in

 = 1.4 =